guettli/programming-guidelines/README.rst

 No Shell Scripting
 ------------------

 The shell is nice for interactive usage.
 I use it daily.
 But shell scripts are unreliable.
 Don't do it.
-Use Python.
+I use Python.

 C is slow
 ---------